 - Let it sit for a few minutes.

-- Rub the surface clean with a soft cloth or sponge.
+- Next, rub the surface clean with a soft cloth or sponge.

 Method 6: Aluminium Foil

-- Create a mixture of salt and water.
+- Create a mixture of salt and warm water

-- Scrunch up a ball of aluminium foil and dip it in the solution.
+- Scrunch up a ball of aluminum foil and dip it in the above solution

-- Rub the foil ball over the rusted surface to loosen the rust residue.
+- Rub the rusted surface to loosen the rust residue

 Method 7: Mild Cleaning Agent